Chastleton: Manor

-The earliest known record of the manor is from 777, when Offa, King of Mercia, made a gift of land at Chastleton to the Benedictine Eynsham Abbey in Worcestershire.
-The name Chastleton is of Saxon origin.
-It is possible that the prefix derives from the Saxon word ceastel, which may refer to a cairn or boundary marker.
-The suffix ‘ton’ derives from tun or town.
-The Domesday Book of 1086 records the manor as Cestitone.
-At this time the landowners included Odo, Bishop of Bayeux, Winchcombe Abbey, Henry de Ferrers and Urse d'Abetot.
-At different times in the Middle Ages, the manor was held by, amongst others, Robert D'Oyly (the probable builder of Oxford Castle) and Thomas Chaucer (son of the poet).
+The earliest known record of the manor is from 777, when Offa, King of Mercia, gave land at Chastleton to Eynsham Abbey.
+The name derives from Old English; the prefix likely from ceastel, signifying a cairn or boundary marker, and the suffix from ton, a town.
+In the Domesday Book, the manor is recorded as Cestitone, and its landowners as Odo, the Bishop of Bayeux, Henry de Ferrers and Urse d'Abetot.
+Later, in the Middle Ages, the manor's owners included Robert D'Oyly, the likely builder of Oxford Castle, and Thomas Chaucer, son of Geoffrey.

 Next to the parish church is Chastleton House, one of England's finest and most complete Jacobean houses, and a Grade I listed building.
 Completed in 1612, the house has been occupied by members of the Jones family since 1602.
 It is now owned by The National Trust who opened the property to the public in 1997 after six years of conservation work.
-The house is full of objects accumulated by the family over the years: rare tapestries, portraits, furniture, as well as personal belongings, some just lying around, such as walking sticks and wellington boots.
+The house is full of objects accumulated by the family over the years: rare tapestries, portraits, furniture, as well as personal belongings, some just lying around, such as walking sticks and Wellington boots.
 The gardens are typically Elizabethan and Jacobean, with a ring of topiary at their centre.
 The middle lawn is regarded as the birthplace of croquet and visitors may play there today with equipment provided by the National Trust.